Following are a number of back-translations as well as a sample translation for translators of Psalm 18:19:

 - Chichewa Contempary Chichewa translation, 2002/2016:

-because of your unchanging love and also because of your faithfulness.”
+and they are threatening me.”
 (Source: Mawu a Mulungu mu Chichewa Chalero Back Translation)

 - Newari: